-- 3. Remove the metal static shield from the drive bay using your fingers to pull it outward. - 4.
-If you are installing a drive with accessible media, such as an optical drive, remove the plastic panel in the bezel for bay 2 by squeezing the plastic tabs that secure the panel on the inside of the bezel. - 5.
-If you are installing any type of drive other than a serial ATA hard drive, make sure the drive that you are installing is set correctly as either a master or a slave device.
+6. Remove the metal shield from the drive bay by inserting a flat-blade screwdriver into one of the slots and gently prying it loose.

+- 7. Remove the plastic panel in the bezel for bay 2 by squeezing the plastic tabs that secure the panel on the inside of the bezel. - 8.
+Make sure the drive that you are installing is set correctly as either a master or a slave device. - If it is the first CD drive or DVD drive, set it as a master device.